fsancier/CNM-analyses/README.md

 # CNM-analyses
-Analyses done for CNM study using linear mixed effects models
+Analyses done for a CNM study using linear mixed effects models